Update

 Want a taste of the school?
 See the 1st-2nd class slideshow of this past school year.

 At the heart of the Village School education we nurture a sense of belonging and community.
-In a multi-age classroom, children build their understanding together.
-Learning to share ideas, listen to classmates, and support one another’s thinking are all skills that are modeled and developed within our daily morning meeting, group discussions and games, and partner work.
+Within the multi-age classroom children build their understanding of what it means to be in community together.
+Learning to share ideas, listen to classmates, and support one another’s thinking are all skills that are modeled and developed within our daily morning meetings, group discussions and games, and partner work.
 Children are given opportunities to work collaboratively, learn how to compromise and cooperate on tasks.
+The children begin to develop responsibility and respect for their materials and the classroom by completing Room Jobs every day.
+They work with a partner and jobs rotate weekly.

 Thematic Studies